Behind Bars: Ethics and Human Rights in U.S. Prisons

 The United States leads the world in incarceration.
 The “War on Drugs” and prioritizing punishment over rehabilitation has led to mass imprisonment, mainly of the nation’s most vulnerable populations: people of color, the economically disadvantaged and undereducated, and those suffering from mental illness.
 Although these social disparities are striking, the health discrepancies are even more pronounced.
 What can be done to address this health and human rights crisis?

-The Behind Bars Conference is co-sponsored by the Human Rights Program at Harvard Law School, the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, and the Harvard Medical School Center for Bioethics with support from the Oswald DeN.
+The Conference was co-sponsored by the Center for Bioethics at Harvard Medical School, the Human Rights Program at Harvard Law School, the Edmond J. Safra Center for Ethics at Harvard University, and the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, with support from the Oswald DeN.
 Cammann Fund.

 Conference Planning Committee: